 Being a small town, Savage does not have a public transit system used by locals to get to and from work.

-The population of Savage overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Savage, 21.35% have at least a bachelor's degree.
+The education level of Savage citizens is a little higher than the average for US cities and towns: 21.35% of adults in Savage have at least a bachelor's degree.

 The per capita income in Savage in 2022 was $46,177, which is wealthy relative to Montana and the nation.
 This equates to an annual income of $184,708 for a family of four.
 However, Savage contains both very wealthy and poor people as well.